matt77hias/MAGE-v0/MAGE/Meta/References.md

 ### <a name="SSS-Data-Structures"></a>Data Structures

-ARNEBƒCK E.: *Comparing a Clipmap to a Sparse Voxel Octree for Global Illumination*, Master Thesis, 2011.
+ARNEB√ÑCK E.: *Comparing a Clipmap to a Sparse Voxel Octree for Global Illumination*, Master Thesis, 2011.

 CRASSIN C.: *GigaVoxels: A Voxel-Based Rendering Pipeline For Efficient Exploration Of Large And Detailed Scenes*, PhD Thesis, 2011.